Wool Flower Pillow

 4. Using threads that match, whipstitch turquoise linen ribbon, green velvet ribbon, and turquoise velvet ribbon pieces in place.

-5. Referring to photo on page 1, add long running stitches to create curving vertical lines on orange print petals and green print leaves using green perle cotton.
+5. Referring to photo, add long running stitches to create curving vertical lines on orange print petals and green print leaves using green perle cotton.

 Appliqué and Assemble Pillow Back